 In a Passion Driven activity, the overall aim is exploration, meaning continuously investigating and expressing one’s passion.

-This exploration is self-reinforcing.
-As the Passion Driven agents explore the subject of their passion and gain deeper knowledge and experience, they become further invested in what they’re doing.
 In the PDE, it is this exploration that drives development, for the benefit of consumers as well as society as a whole.

 Within the Passion Driven Economy, bigger does not automatically mean better.
 BETTER is better.

 Although it can be easy to spot the Passion Driven Economy within the world of art and culture, it can be found in almost every business area.